Alert icon

 If a Claimant receives compensation, the lawyer who assisted them can request their legal fees be paid by the Government of Canada.

 Deducting any fees from the claimant’s compensation payment is prohibited by the Court.
-If counsel believes that they should be entitled to an amount greater than 5 per cent, they may apply to the Court for an amount up to 10 per cent.
+In exceptional circumstances, a lawyer may be able to apply to the Court for an amount up to 10 per cent.
 If approved, this additional amount will be paid directly by the Government of Canada.
 It cannot be deducted from the Claimant’s compensation.

 If the requirements of the Settlement Agreement and the Individual Legal Fees Protocol are met, and the Claimant has been approved for compensation, the lawyer is paid separately after the Claims Administrator receives the below required documents: